Legislators plan for start of 2021 session

-With the state legislative session opening Monday, COVID-19 is on the top of the minds of legislators who represent residents of Skagit County.
+With the state legislative session opening Monday, COVID-19 is on the top of the minds of legislators who represent the Stanwood-Camano community.

-They say they plan to fight for relief for businesses and families who are struggling because to the pandemic and the state's response to it.
+The lawmakers say they plan to fight for relief for businesses and families who are struggling because of the pandemic and the state’s response to it.

-New Rep. Greg Gilday, R-Stanwood, said his biggest goal in his first session is to prioritize relief bills, specifically for small businesses.
+New District 10 Rep. Greg Gilday, R-Camano Island, said his biggest goal in his first session is to prioritize relief bills, specifically for small businesses.
+The 10th District includes southwestern Skagit County, Island County and northwest Snohomish County.

-The state's public health infrastructure needs to be supported as well, and that will likely require both cuts to expenditures and increasing taxes, Lekanoff said.

-As a member of the Appropriations Committee, she said she looks forward to conversations on adjusting the tax code to alleviate the burden on lower and middle-class families, while calling on the wealthy to pay their share.

-Rep. Dave Paul, D-Oak Harbor, said getting students back into classrooms as soon as possible will hopefully alleviate the damage the pandemic has caused to educational achievement.
-Members of the Education Committee are working on programs to target learning loss and mental health services for students.
+State Rep. Dave Paul, D-Oak Harbor, said getting students back into classrooms as soon as possible will hopefully alleviate the damage the pandemic has caused to educational achievement.
+Education Committee members are working on programs to target learning loss and mental health services for students.

 He said he hopes to work on community college and apprenticeship programs that would help those who lost jobs because of the pandemic get back to work.